chshersh/chshersh/README.md

   <a href="https://github.com/sponsors/chshersh" target="_blank"><img alt="GitHub sponsorship" src="https://img.shields.io/badge/Sponsor-171515?&style=for-the-badge&logo=github&logoColor=white" /></a>
 </p>

 I'm a Senior Software Engineer at [Bloomberg](https://www.bloomberg.com/uk) using OCaml 🐫.
+All opinions are my own.

-For the last 9 years, I've been using Functional Programming (OCaml, Haskell, Elm, PureScript) in various industries including healthcare, education, dating, fintech, and blockchain.
+For the last 10 years, I've been using Functional Programming (OCaml, Haskell, Elm, PureScript, Nix) in various industries including healthcare, education, dating, fintech, and blockchain.

 I was a member of [the Haskell Core Libraries Committee][clc] in 2023.